MIDAS-RnD/midasapi-python/docs/Material/index.md

 ```

 #### create
-Sends the current material list to Civil NX using a PUT request.
+Sends the current materials, creep shrinkage, compressive strength and time-dependent material links to Civil NX using a PUT request.

 ```py
 Material.create()